 1.55The New Zealand Royal Honours system provides a way for New Zealand to thank and congratulate people who have served their communities and to recognise people's achievements.
-Further information on all aspects of the honours system is available on the website of the Department of the Prime Minister and Cabinet's Honours Unit.
+Further information on all aspects of the honours system is available on the Department of the Prime Minister and Cabinet's website.

-- the Order of New Zealand (ONZ);
+- The Order of New Zealand (ONZ);

-- the New Zealand Order of Merit (NZOM);
+- The New Zealand Order of Merit (NZOM);

-- the Queen's Service Order (QSO) and its associated Queen's Service Medal (QSM);
+- The Queen's Service Order (QSO) and its associated Queen's Service Medal (QSM);

 - New Zealand Gallantry Awards;